 These solve different problems.
 Redaction removes specific content permanently — even someone with full access to the file will not see the redacted information.
 Password protection controls who can open the file, but leaves all content intact for authorised viewers.

-For sharing documents that contain sensitive data about third parties (clients, patients, employees), use redaction.
-For protecting your own private documents from unauthorised access, use password protection.
+For sharing documents containing sensitive data about third parties (clients, patients, employees), use redaction.
+For protecting your own documents from unauthorised access, use password protection.
+For maximum security, use both.

 Frequently asked questions